Vizzuality/marxan-cloud/docs/features/tagging/high-level-design.md

 These are some of the main criteria used for deciding on the external table solution:

-- **All tag managing operations are done per project**: this limits quite a bit the number rows that queries must handle, since doing system wide queries are not contemplated.
+- **All tag managing operations are done per project**: this limits quite a bit the number of rows that queries must handle, since doing system wide queries are not contemplated.
 - **System wide features are non-taggable**.
 - **Low volume of feature entries**: each project will have features in the hundreds, low thousands at most.